ulfschneider/afova/README.md

 </script>
 ```

+AFV offers the following methods:

 ## init

-Initialize afv.
+Initialize AFV.
 The script will iterate through all forms on a web page and deactivate browser validation
-in favor of afv.
+in favor of AFV.
 The form validation will occur on submit of a form and on change of a field.
-All errors that can be checked with the Constraint Validation API are validated by afv.
+All errors that can be checked with the Constraint Validation API are validated by AFV.
-If the default error messages from afv shouldn´t be used, custom error messages
+If the default error messages from AFV shouldn´t be used, custom error messages
 can be defined as <code>data</code> attributes for each field.
 For example:

 ```html